 Somers Road (Rte 83), Ellington

-This is another one of those posts that I don’t care about at all.
+I had never planned to write a page about this place.
 But I’ve gotten emails about it, and I’ve seen it featured on a couple television shows.
-So here you go… No, I didn’t visit it or go inside and I’m not about to pay for a tour of what is essentially an odd castle-like house.
-I drove into the driveway once, many months ago, and took a terrible picture of it (the one below, not this good one here).
+So here you go… No, I didn’t visit it or go inside it at all.
+I drove into the driveway once, many months ago, and took a terrible picture of it and went about my day.

-Fortunately, there are plenty of good pictures on the Intertubes of ths place that I’ll be borrowing.
-Oh, and the entire rest of this post will be borrowing from a couple sites that follow these types of castle houses: dupontcastle.com and an article from the Reminder News (where the first picture is from) which is some free regional paper thing.
-Enjoy.
+Fortunately, there are plenty of good pictures on the Intertubes of this place that I’ll be borrowing.
+Oh, and the entire rest of this post will be borrowing from a couple sites that follow these types of castle houses: dupontcastle.com and an article from the Reminder News, something which no longer exists apparently.

 Have you ever driven down Somers Road on Route 83 and wondered about the castle up on the hill?
 If you’re like most, it’s crossed your mind from time to time when you’ve been enroute past the house with the stone façade and the unmistakable imperial look.

 It was this interest and curiosity that prompted the recent tour of 265 Somers Road, the imposing castle-like home that sits atop a hill.
 The structure was built in 1918 and named Aborn Castle for Harry Aborn, owner of a general store set in the center of Ellington.
 Aborn became fascinated with the castles of England at the time and decided to try to replicate the grand look in his own home.
 Along with his brother Edgar, who was a mason, Aborn built the regal house, bringing this medieval English style to Ellington.
 The residential home on 7 acres boasts a turret tower and lion statues which keep watch over the property.